sammytesfai/sammytesfai/README.md

 - 👋 Hi, I’m @sammytesfai
+- 🌱 I'm a UCSC CSE MS Graduate
-- 👀 I’m interested in systems and network programming.
+- 👀 I have a keen interest in computer networks and systems.
-- 🌱 I’m currently studying at UCSC as a Computer Engineer
-- 📫 You can usually reach me at my email address of sammytesfai@gmail.com

 <!---
 sammytesfai/sammytesfai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.